-Name of associate Country of incorporation and operations Proportion of ownership interest Proportion of voting power held Principal activities 2016 2015 2016 2015 % % % % Vanda Electrics Pte.
-Ltd. (1) Singapore 48 48 Developing, owning and producing electric vehicles with a focus on the development and production of supercars, premium passenger cars, ant trucks and electric bicycles.
+Name of associate Country of incorporation and operations rtion of p interest 2016 % rtion of ower held 2016 % Principal activities Vanda Electrics Pte.
+Ltd. (1) Singapore 22.4 48 22.4 48 Developing, owning and producing electric vehicles with a focus on the development and production of supercars, premium passenger cars, ant trucks and electric bicycles.